zsun9/mmbforecastdoc/docs/data.md

 ## Generate vintage data

 The main program for generating observed vintage data is `./scripts/gen_vintage_data.py`.
-It first collects relevant raw data that are needed for constructing the specified observed variables, and then calculates observed variables acccording to the definitions in the block `construct_observables`.
+It first collects relevant raw data that are needed for constructing the specified observed variables, and then calculates observed variables according to the definitions in the block `construct_observables`.

 As an example, by executing the following command, Python will generate a new Excel file in `./data` that contains three observed variables: `gdp_rgd_obs`, `ffr_obs` and `gdpdef_obs`.
 The sample period is from 1990:I to 2008:III, and the data was observed in Aug 7th, 2008.